Update: You can now rename it directly from GitHub 🎉.

 main as the branch name.
 If you created repositories before this date, your branches will be named

-GitHub and the wider Git community are gradually transitioning the default branch name from
+master.
+GitHub, along with the broader Git community, is gradually transitioning the default branch name from

-- On GitHub, navigate to the main page of the repository.
+- Navigate to the main page of your repository on GitHub

-- Copy the link.
+- Copy the URL provided

-- Open your terminal.
+- Open your terminal

 git branch -m master main

-This command will create a new branch called
+This command creates a new branch named

-git push -u origin main
+git push -u origin main.

 git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/main